cyle/sigil/README.md

+# SIGIL

-# simple graph and spatial database
+A simple graph and spatial database, version 0.1.

-Version: 0.1

-This is supposed to be just a very simple graph database, accessible via a REST interface.
+This is supposed to be just a very simple database of graphs and spatial information, accessible via a REST interface.

-And I've decided to add some spatial features to it.

 ## warning